-- Your passport with valid visa
+- · Your passport with valid visa

 - Your DS-2019 form

 - Your admission letter

-- Your OIPS welcome letter that has our contact information.
+- Your OIPS welcome letter that has our contact information

 - A print out of your classes from Patriot Web

 - Your proof of funding documents

 - Emergency contact information both in the United States (if applicable) and in your home country

 - The address where you will be staying

 Present your passport, DS-2019 form that was signed by the consulate and entry visa to the immigration official at the U.S. port of entry.
 They may ask questions that will require you to show some of your supporting documents.
 If they have additional questions, they may direct you to a secondary inspection site.
+Note that they may search electronic devices upon entry.
+Please keep in mind that your visa only allows you to travel to a U.S. Port of Entry.
+The Customs and Border Patrol officer makes the final decision on allowing travelers to enter the United States.